housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 In comScore's [2017 U.S. Mobile App Report](https://www.comscore.com/Insights/Presentations-and-Whitepapers/2017/The-2017-US-Mobile-App-Report), it was found that the average user spends 16x more time on popular native apps than the mobile web.
 As mobile device consumers, we are far more likely to spend more time on native apps than we do on the mobile browser.
 However, mobile web pages still received over _twice as many_ unique monthly visitors than native apps.
 This is due to a multitude of reasons, including the convenience, security and simplicity of just typing a URL into an address bar instead of installing an entire application.

-So how can we make sure that the users that discover our web pages on any device have a great experience?
-There are quite a few ways, and we'll go through some specific techniques and browser resource hints in this article.
-But before we dive in, let's take a little time to talk about how the web works.
+So how can we ensure that users who discover our web pages have a great experience regardless of what device they use?
+There are quite a few ways, and we'll go through some specific techniques and resource hints in this article.
+But before we do that, let's take a little time to talk about how the web works first.

-When we open a web browser on a mobile device (or tablet or desktop) and type something into the address bar and press `Enter`, a request is sent to a remote server somewhere.
+When we open a browser on a mobile device (or tablet or desktop) and type something into the address bar and press `Enter`, a request is sent to a remote server somewhere.

 ![Request to remote server](assets/thinking-prpl/request.png "Request to remote server"){: .article-image-with-border }

 After a certain period of time, the server responds with content that the browser needs.
 This usually takes shape of an HTML document.
-The underlying application protocol used by the web (HTTP)  uses this _request-response_ pattern.
+The underlying application protocol used by the web (HTTP) works using this request-response pattern.

-Once the browser retrieves the initial HTML document, the next thing it needs to do is parse through the contents of the file in order to determine what other resources it needs.
-For each external resource it finds, it has to make a separate request.
+Once the browser retrieves the initial HTML document, the next thing it does is parse through the contents of the file in order to determine what other resources it needs.
+For each external resource that it finds, it submits a separate request for it.
 These resources can include CSS files for styling, JavaScript for dynamic content or even static images.

 ![Requests and responses](assets/thinking-prpl/request-response.gif "Requests and responses"){: .article-image-with-border }